 Kovarik has also served on the faculty at the University of Western Ontario as the CanWest Media Fellow for 2009.
 He has also served on the faculty of Virginia Tech, the University of Maryland, the University of South Carolina and Unity College (Maine).

 His professional experience includes reporting and editing for columnist Jack Anderson, the Associated Press, The Charleston (S.C.)
 Post-Courier, The Baltimore Sun, Time Magazine, Time-Life Books, Business Publishers, A.T.
 Times, Appalachian Voice and others.
-Freelance work has appeared in the New York Times, Earth Island Journal, Daily Climate, Environmental Health News, and other publications.
+Freelance work has appeared in the New York Times, Time Magazine, Earth Island Journal, Daily Climate, Environmental Health News, and other publications.

-Kovarik’s books include: “The Forbidden Fuel” (1982, 2010) with Hal Bernton and Scott Sklar), The Ethyl Controversy (1993); “Mass Media and Environmental Conflict” (1996, with Mark Neuzil, Sage); “Web Design for the Mass Media” (2001, Pearson) and “Revolutions in Communication” (2011, 2016, Bloomsbury).
+Kovarik’s books include: “The Forbidden Fuel” (1982, republished 2010) with Hal Bernton and Scott Sklar), The Ethyl Controversy (1993); “Mass Media and Environmental Conflict” (1996, with Mark Neuzil, Sage); “Web Design for the Mass Media” (2001, Pearson) and “Revolutions in Communication” (2011, 2016, Bloomsbury).